 There are marbles, and then there are vintage and old marbles worth money.
 Sometimes, worth tens of thousands of dollars.

-As with any collecting hobby, it’s essential to be able to spot the difference between what are relatively common, modern, or mass-produced marbles and what are truly the rarest marbles fit for a collection.
+As with any collecting hobby, it’s essential to spot the difference between common, modern, or mass-produced marbles and what are truly the rarest antique marbles fit for a collection.

 Looking for Old Marbles Worth Money?